 Work for new permanent exhibition: research ship in the museum grows daily

-The acrid smell of fresh paint is in the air, cordless screwdrivers howl and drive screws into the wood, a mini crane lifts a winch with steel cables through the air - the construction site in the extension of the German Maritime Museum (DSM) / Leibniz Institute for Maritime History is roaring as the permanent exhibition "Worlds of Ships - The Ocean and Us" is being created.
+The acrid smell of fresh paint is in the air, cordless screwdrivers howl and drive screws into the wood, a mini crane lifts a winch with steel cables through the air - the construction site in the extension of the German Maritime Museum (DSM) / Leibniz Institute for Maritime History is roaring as the permanent exhibition "Ship Realms – The Ocean and Us" is being created.
 The heart of the new exhibition will be at the centre of the building.
 A research vessel is currently growing there under the watchful eye of site manager Jakob Florian Lehner.
 His desk is within sight of the shipyard - as he affectionately calls the construction site.

 Jakob Florian Lehner has had a sailing licence since he was a teenager.
 Even back then, he knew how to skilfully steer the wind on Lake Starnberg into the sails of the family boat.
 Since November last year, he has been enjoying the fresh breeze on the North Sea - and building his first boat on land.
 "I've been screwing and repairing the sailing boat for many years, but now I'm working in a shipyard for the first time and building a ship," says Lehner with a smile.
 As site manager at Kubix, he is coordinating all the trades so that the research vessel installation is ready for exhibition.
 The keel has already been successfully laid.
 In the centre of the light-flooded extension, the stylised ship is taking shape day by day.
 The orange-red antennae and cranes bring back memories of the POLARSTERN.
 "The special thing is that we are consistently building an exhibit.
 Objects already exist in museums, of course, but we are now creating a building under construction," says Lehner, who has been coordinating exhibitions in museums and at trade fairs in Germany and abroad for 30 years.